 consistency tests(analytical vs estimated value),

 - illustrations for

-distribution regressionincluding (i) supervised entropy learning and (ii) aerosol optical depth prediction based on satellite images.
+distribution regression(supervised entropy learning, and aerosol prediction based on multispectral satellite images).

 Citing: If you use the ITE toolbox in your research, please cite .bib.